Wer nichts weiß, liebt nichts.

 Mit den erdbeeren reif, versteht nichts von den trauben.

 The piezoelectric materials that inhabit everything from our cell phones to musical greeting cards may be getting an upgrade thanks to work discussed in the journal Nature Materials released online Jan 21.
-Xiaoyu 'Rayne' Zheng, assistant professor of mechanical engineering in the College of Engineering, and a member of the Macromolecules Innovation Institute, and his team have developed methods to 3-D print piezoelectric that can be custom-designed to convert movement, impact and stress from any directions to .
+Xiaoyu 'Rayne' Zheng, assistant professor of mechanical engineering in the College of Engineering, and a member of the Macromolecules Innovation Institute, and his team have developed methods to 3-D print piezoelectric materials that can be custom-designed to convert movement, impact and stress from any directions to electrical energy.

 "Piezoelectric materials convert strain and stress into electric charges," Zheng explained.

 The piezoelectric materials come in only a few defined shapes and are made of brittle crystal and ceramic—the kind that require a clean room to manufacture.
 Zheng's team has developed a technique to 3-D print these materials so they are not restricted by shape or size.
-The material can also be activated—providing the next generation of intelligent infrastructures and for tactile sensing, impact and vibration monitoring, energy harvesting, and other applications.
+The material can also be activated—providing the next generation of intelligent infrastructures and smart materials for tactile sensing, impact and vibration monitoring, energy harvesting, and other applications.

 Unleash the freedom to design piezoelectrics